newsletter-glue/newsletter-glue/readme.txt

 == Changelog ==

+= 1.1.7, December 3, 2020 =

+* **New feature:** We've added a double confirmation when sending *updated* newsletters.
+Next to **Your email is ready to publish** notification, you'll now see an additional checkbox.

+Your workflow when **publishing** a new newsletter will remain the same.
+This new checkbox is automatically checked for you, but you can uncheck it.

+However, your **updating** workflow is now improved.
+This new checkbox is **un-checked** for posts that are being updated.
+This solves the problem of saving an updated post and accidentally sending out a newsletter.
+Only check this box once you're ready.

+* **Bug fix:** If a post was previously published then duplicated using the Yoast Duplicate Post plugin, its published status will also show up in the duplicated post.
+This is now fixed.
+* **Bug fix:** Link colour chosen in newsletter theme designer not showing up in emails for Mailchimp.
+* **Improvement:** Remove CPTs that are obviously not for posting content.
+Like oEmbeds, menus, custom CSS, custom fields, blocks, forms etc...

 = 1.1.6, November 12, 2020 =

 * **New feature:** Add preview text to each newsletter.
 Preview text shows up next to your Subject line in inboxes.
 It's a great way to give subscribers a sneak peek of your email and convince them to open it.
 Find it next to the **Subject** field in the **Send as newsletter** section.